What is FERPA?

 How do I Give Permission to a Parent to Discuss Information with Someone from Saint Joseph’s University?

-To give permission to someone such as a parent, spouse, or relative to discuss Academic Information, Financial Aid, and/or Account and Billing Information with someone from Saint Joseph’s University, please do the following:
+To give permission to someone such as a parent, spouse, or relative to discuss Academic Information, Financial Aid, and/or Account and Billing Information with someone from Saint Joseph’s University, please follow the below instructions.
+Please note this does not give parents access to the Nest and there is no parent log in available.

 Log into The Nest.